- Written by Dr.Mehmet Demircioglu

 The first red flag is a clinic that promises a large graft number without explaining donor measurements.
 If the consultation is mainly about selling the biggest package, the patient should slow down.

 The third red flag is a clinic that treats every patient with the same plan.
-A 26 year old with aggressive hair loss, a 45 year old with stable frontal recession, and a repair patient after two previous surgeries should not receive the same donor strategy.
+A 26-year-old with aggressive hair loss, a 45-year-old with stable frontal recession, and a repair patient after two previous surgeries should not receive the same donor strategy.

 A strong clinic should be able to explain not only what it can do, but also what it refuses to do.
 A surgeon who says no at the right time may protect you more than a clinic that says yes to everything.

-Can beard or body hair protect the scalp donor area?
+When might beard or body hair protect the scalp donor area?

-Beard and body hair can sometimes be useful, especially in repair cases or advanced baldness.
+Beard and body hair can sometimes be helpful, especially in repair cases or advanced baldness.
 But they are not a magic solution.
 They have different texture, growth cycles, caliber, and visual behavior compared with scalp hair.

 I consider beard and body hair as donor sources only when the indication is sensible.
-They may help add coverage, support the mid scalp or crown, or reduce pressure on a limited scalp donor area.
+They may help add coverage, support the mid-scalp or crown, or reduce pressure on a limited scalp donor area.

 How do I design a natural result without spending the donor area too fast?